Health insurance in South Africa

 Whatever your profile, taking out health insurance is highly recommended if you are planning to stay in or expatriate to South Africa.

-- If you are planning to visit South Africa as a tourist, we recommend that you take out travel insurance to cover private-sector healthcare costs during your stay.
-We strongly advise against relying on the public sector if you need treatment, as waiting times and possible medical complications will ruin your vacation.
+- If you are planning to visit South Africa as a tourist, we recommend that you take out travel insurance.
+This will cover your private-sector healthcare costs during your stay.
+Avoid relying on the public sector if you need treatment.
+Waiting times and possible medical complications will ruin your vacation.

-- Whether you’re an entrepreneur, a digital nomad or an expatriate employee, as soon as you obtain your work visa, it’s essential that you take out private international health insurance to ensure that you’re covered both in the private sector and abroad, and in the event of medical repatriation to another country, even if you have to undergo an operation that can’t be performed in South Africa.
+- Whether you’re an entrepreneur, a digital nomad or an expatriate employee, it’s essential that you take out health insurance in South Africa as soon as you obtain your work visa!
+This way, you’ll be covered in the private sector in your destination country, but also abroad and in the event of medical repatriation to another country.
+So if you need to undergo an operation that is not possible in South Africa, you can do so with Mondassur health insurance.

-- If you are a student and would like to spend a semester, an internship or part of your studies in South Africa, you must take out health insurance before you leave.
-A student health insurance plan like GoldStudent, with its 3 cover options, can be adapted to your profile and will enable you to benefit from private healthcare abroad and medical repatriation without breaking the bank.
+- Are you a student planning to spend a semester, an internship or part of your studies in South Africa?
+Taking out health insurance before you leave is essential.
+A student health insurance plan like GoldStudent, which offers 3 cover options, can be adapted to your profile!
+It will enable you to benefit from private health care abroad.
+You’ll also be entitled to medical repatriation without breaking the bank in the event of a problem.

-What’s more, up to 90% of your current medical expenses will be covered.
+As a result, up to 90% of your day-to-day medical expenses will be covered.
 Although local medicines are inexpensive, they are not necessarily 100% reliable, whereas imported medicines are much more expensive.
-It is strongly recommended that your insurance covers you for routine medical expenses.
+So take out a health insurance policy that can cover all your medical expenses.

 GoldExpat guarantees repatriation cover in the event of serious hospitalization, such as the death of a family member.
 Your civil liability is also covered by GoldExpat.